Adjust text size

 Additionally, Strategic Electronics Factory at Kasaragod, Kerala, a unit of HAL Hyderabad, was established in Nov 2012.

 The in house development of Light Combat Aircraft (LCA) will give major boost to the modernization program of our Defence Services.
 For production of LCA, a separate LCA Tejas Division was established at Bangalore in March 2014.

 R & D Centres:

-The Company has a comprehensive Design Organisation.
-Out of 31 types of aircraft produced so far, 17 have been of indigenous design.
+The Company has a comprehensive Design and Development capability in the field of aerospace.
+Out of 31 types of Aircraft produced so far, 17 have been of indigenous design.
 The Company has long experience in design and manufacture of a diversified range of aircraft and its systems.
-For further growth of the Company it was considered necessary for HAL to strengthen its R&D capability and accordingly the erstwhile Design Bureaus have been restructured and reorganised into the following R&D Centres:
+For further growth of the Company, it was considered necessary for HAL to strengthen its R&D capabilities and accordingly the erstwhile Design Bureaus have been restructured and reorganised into the following R&D Centres:

 HAL Today (Feb 2020):

 The Company takes up maintenance and overhaul services to cover the life cycle requirement of all the old and new products.
-Presently, 13 types of aircraft/ helicopters and 14 types of engines are being overhauled.
-In addition, facilities exist for repair/ overhaul of various accessories and avionics fitted on aircraft of Russian, Western and Indigenous designs.
+Presently, 13 types of Aircraft/ Helicopters and Engines are being overhauled.
+In addition, facilities exist for repair/ overhaul of various Accessories and Avionics fitted on Aircraft of Russian, Western and Indigenous designs.